cisco-open/appdynamics-k8s-webhook-instrumentor/README.md

 - `sidecar`  - collector running as a sidecar in the same pod as application itself.
 This is injected into the pod by this tool
 - `external` - collector running independently of this tool, not managed by this tool - it's expected you setup this collector another way yourselves.
 It can even run anywhere like on different cluster, VM, or in the cloud.

 When using resource `ext.appd.com/v1alpha1` - `OpenTelemetryCollector`, and `deployment` mode, this tool will spin up a collector in the same namespace where this resource definition is created.
-When you delete the `OpenTelementryCollector` resource, collector will be also deleted.
+When you delete the `OpenTelemetryCollector` resource, collector will be also deleted.

 Example: